ZhaoqingCui/miniature-meme/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
-We'll check in with them a week before the deadline, and then again 2 or 3 days before the due date.
+We'll check in with them a week before the deadline, and then again 2 or 3 days before the due date to make sure they're on trach to complete it on time.

 ## How will will communicate difficulties with a task assigned to us